alancoomeynts-hub/lifesci-skills-academy/README.md

    - Implement Form with validation to collect information: coure of interest,preferred deliverivy location, name, phone, email, lead source, employment status and additional message.
    - Implement hero image with overlay of cards to show programs available for next intake.
 Grid must be responsive, transparent for Hero image to come through.
    - Call to Action button in navbar to quickly open enquiry form.
-   - Direct to success page on submission.
+   - Redirect on submission: "Follow up by call or email within 24hrs"

 ### 3. Events and Webinars (Must Have)
    User Story: As current employee, I would like to choose a course I feel would be the best pick to advance my career.
 I would like to sign up for a webinar or an Open day to  assesswhat your courses can offer me.